|

 - In July 2025, Addnode Group announced the acquisition of FF Solutions in Brazil, expanding its digital solutions footprint supporting asset and facilities lifecycle workflows in the country.

-- In August 2024, LATAM Airlines announced plans to invest USD 2 billion in Brazil over the next two years, focusing on enhancing products, technologies, and passenger services, as well as aircraft maintenance.
-The investment aims to leverage the potential of its São Carlos facility in São Paulo, the largest aircraft maintenance center in South America, to transform it into a prominent Brazilian aerospace hub.
+- In August 2024, LATAM Airlines announced plans to invest USD 2 billion in Brazil over the next two years, focusing on enhancing products, technologies, passenger services, and aircraft maintenance.
+The investment aims to leverage the São Carlos facility's potential in São Paulo, the largest aircraft maintenance center in South America, to transform it into a prominent Brazilian aerospace hub.

 Key Market Players